GindaChen/cs739-F18/Week6/week6note1.md

 2. Speed of Reintegration
 3. Accuracy & speed of failure detection
 4. Performance at normal operation and when the take-over, reintegration happens.

+**What they actually evaluate:**

+1. (Section 4.1) The effect of disk logging
+2. (Section 4.2) The effect of Mirroring
+3. (Section 4.3) Take-over and Re-integration

+Why? becuase